shorebirdtech/fastlane_demo/notes.md

 The app doesn't build for iOS yet due to signing, that's fine.
 Going to start the setup on that platform, as it seems to be the most problematic.

+## iOS

+Ran `fastlane init`.
+Opted for manual setup, as the other options required signin to Apple and I don't think I want to do that as per the guide.

+Filled out fields in ios/Appfile